Research Testing for Clinical Trials

 For pre-aliquoted samples brought to the lab for batch testing, contact the individual laboratory for details.

-To obtain clinical laboratory tests for non-human research studies, obtain a OnCore as above and submit the Request for Non-Human Research Form.Primate samples are not accepted.
+To obtain clinical laboratory tests for non-human research studies, use the attached Request for Non-Human Research Form.Primate samples are not accepted.

 To aid in preparation of budgets, a pricing estimate can be requested using the Request for Pricing Only Form.
 This estimate is based on handling and testing that is identical to a routine clinical sample.
 Any deviation from the routine will incur additional charges.